bruceravel/demeter/documentation/Athena/output/project.rst

 programming language, yet underscores are likely to be valid characters for variable or dictionary key names in most languages.

-`Here is an example <file:../../examples/athena_json.prj>`__ of a JSON-style project file.
-This is the cyanobacteria example data exported into the JSON format.

 Headers
 ^^^^^^^